Flag of the United Nations: Agencies and organizations

 The UN flag is the origin of a family of national flags.
-Because of the UN's association with peace and cooperation, UN-inspired flags are often adopted by nations experiencing conflict or instability.
-Many nations with UN-inspired flags either were or were a part of United Nations trust territories.
+Because of the UN's association with peace and cooperation, UN-inspired flags are often adopted by states that have experienced conflict or instability.
+Many states with UN-inspired flags either were or were a part of United Nations trust territories.

+Subnational flags

+The subnational flags, flags of constituent political entities of some states with UN-inspired flags, states that either were or were a part of United Nations trust territories, sometimes also derive inspiration from the flag of the United Nations.

+Municipal flags

+The municipal flags of constituent political entities of some states with UN-inspired flags, states that either were or were a part of United Nations trust territories, sometimes also derive inspiration from the flag of the United Nations.